Chayan-19/React-form/README.md

 Users can schedule the time, date and day for the emails by using the cron scheduler.

-Refer to the below link to learn how cron-jobs work: https://www.npmjs.com/package/node-cron
+Refer to this link to learn how cron-jobs work: https://www.npmjs.com/package/node-cron